Santhoshram36/Personal-Finance-Tracker/README.md

 **Introduction:**

-The Personal Finance Tracker is a simple Python-based tool that allows users to track their income and expenses efficiently.
+The Personal Finance Tracker is a Python-based tool that allows users to track their income and expenses efficiently.
 It enables users to log transactions, categorize expenses, and analyze financial data stored in a CSV file.

 **Features:**